 In order to avoid no-shows, it is important that practices understand the reasoning behind missed appointments.
 Some patients are fearful, while others are concerned with their finances.
 Some patients suffer a last-minute complication, some don’t have reliable transportation], and still others over-book their schedule or simply forget (You can read any of those old blog posts to learn more about why patients miss appointments).

-There may be circumstances that your own practice is creating which cause no-show appointments as well.
-If your office frequently reschedules appointments, your patients may feel that appointment times are not No-show policies don't have to be harshthat important.
+There may be circumstances that your own practice is creating, which cause no-show appointments and late cancellations as well.
+If your office frequently reschedules appointments, your patients may feel that appointment times are not that important.
 Another consideration is your appointment wait time, or how far out from when a patient calls it is before they can get an appointment.
-If your patients are having to wait two or three months between when they call your office and when they are actually seen, they may choose to find another provider who can see them sooner.
+If your patients have to wait two or three months between when they call your office and when they are actually seen, they may choose to find another provider who can see them sooner.